Saurya0401/Smart-Scheduler/README.md

 [^1]:  It is advisable to exclude the directory containing `build.bat` from antivirus programs as they might prevent `pyinstaller` from getting access to resources necessary for building the executable binary.
-[^2]:  There is a chance that antivirus software may detect the executable binary as false positive trojan.
+[^2]:  There is a chance that antivirus software may detect the executable binary as a false positive trojan.